SoaringMoon/WaifuNetwork/Archive/Threads/Waifus in society.md

 >>140
 Thanks.
 I really like your laid back attitude.
 Have a good rest of your morning.

-[spoiler] I really hope you and I aren't the only ones here [/spoiler]
+%% I really hope you and I aren't the only ones here %%

 # 15
 >>141